Close-up of elegant marble columns with intricate details

 Attorneys from our Freehold personal injury firm have extensive experience handling accident claims ranging from fender benders to fatal highway crashes.
 We will initiate an immediate investigation to protect your rights and take every necessary step to secure the recovery you need and deserve after an accident involving any of the following:

 Since filing these cases is so complex, it is important to be represented by a skilled motor vehicle accident attorney.
-Our firm has been providing representation to people injured in motor vehicle accidents for more than 40 years.
+Our firm has represented people injured in motor vehicle accidents for over 40 years.
 We understand how to investigate and demonstrate the causes and consequences of our clients’ injuries.
 In addition, attorney Thomas J. Mallon has the distinction of being certified in civil trial law by the Supreme Court of New Jersey.

 Many different factors can contribute to a collision.
 Common causes of car accidents in New Jersey include: